cncf/tag-security/assessments/projects/rook/self-assessment.md

 The Ceph daemons run the core storage architecture.
 See the [Glossary](https://github.com/rook/rook/blob/master/Documentation/Getting-Started/glossary.md#ceph) to learn more about each daemon.

 ### Actions
-These are the steps that a project performs in order to provide some service or functionality.
-These steps are performed by different actors in the system.
-Note, that an action need not be overly descriptive at the function call level.
-It is sufficient to focus on the security checks performed, use of sensitive data, and interactions between actors to perform an action.

-For example, the access server receives the client request, checks the format, validates that the request corresponds to a file the client is authorized to access, and then returns a token to the client.
-The client then transmits that token to the file server, which, after confirming its validity, returns the file.

 Rook can be used to automatically configure the Ceph CSI drivers to mount the storage to an application's pods.
 See image at top of [Actors](#actors) for reference

 ##### Actors